 Lastly, be curious and inquisitive—not the inquisition!

 Being aggressive in your questioning is a sign of a weak or insecure interviewer and it rarely gets the best out of candidates if you put on a "tough" stance.
 Unless that’s your company culture—at which point, please be as aggressive as needed so candidates know what they’re getting themselves into as early as possible!

-There are certain kinds of questions that people like to ask but, historically, have almost never worked.
+There are certain types of questions that people like to ask but, historically, almost never work.

 Examples include "How many windows are there in Canary Wharf?", or my personal favorite, "How many piano tuners are there in the Netherlands?" (a question I was genuinely asked in an interview that will forever remain with me).

 These questions supposedly aim to check the person's "problem-solving skills".
 I had seen a piano perhaps twice in my life at that point, so had no idea how the tuning process works.